Do you want a higher pay? More responsibility? Greater authority? Or perhaps all of the above?

-The saying, “it’s not what you know, it’s who you know,” is true.
+The saying, “it’s not what you know, it’s who you know,” is extremely accurate.
 You need to build your network that you can reach out to, and vice versa, to support and help you in your desire to grow and sustain your career.
 Seek good mentors and consultants.
 Attend industry events and network online via social media sites like LinkedIn.
-Interact with different companies in your line of work.
-Some surprises could happen along the way.

 Don’t wait for your bosses to promote you.
 Make them aware that you want it.
-Seek out for opportunities that will prepare you for a leadership role.
+Seek out opportunities that will prepare you for a leadership role.
 Lead a project, chair a committee, or be in-charge of some important company events.
 This will give you the exposure and visibility you need.
-Be sure you’re doing an excellent job to show that you can be relied on by your boss and peers.
+Be sure you’re doing an excellent job to the satisfaction of your next boss.